Yuji-Fujita/Yuji-Fujita/README.md

 - 👋 Hi, I’m @Yuji-Fujita
-- 👀 I’m interested in development economics.
+- 👀 I’m interested in development economics, particularly disaster and conflict in developing countries.
-- 🌱 I’m currently learning R, Stata, QGIS, Python, GitHub, etc...
+- 🌱 I’m currently learning R, Stata, Python, GitHub, etc...
 - 💞️ I’m looking to collaborate with many researchers and practitioners getting involved with development in the third world.
 - 📫 How to reach me...Email:yuji19990430@gmail.com